 - Request for Proposal was issued in 2018 to find a well-established Canadian firm specialized in dam construction in mountainous terrain in western Canada.
 They have completed the first phase of work, including high-level cost estimates.
 To improve constructability and reduce costs and construction time (by 6-12 months), CPL recommended the Town consider alternative approaches to constructing several project elements.
 The alternative approaches retain the same risk reduction to residents and infrastructure downstream, do not change the structure location, and are designed to the same high standards, such as the Canadian Dam Association Guidelines and Alberta’s Dam and Canal Safety Directive.

 - Administration is working on the Water Act application package.
-It will be submitted in early 2019.
+It will be submitted in late 2019.
 Time frames for permits remain uncertain.

-- Construction start date is uncertain, but the construction duration expected to be 24 months
+- Construction start date is uncertain, likely no earlier than spring of 2020, but the construction duration expected to be 18-24 months.